-Within the framework of the University's philosophy and principles, the School of Education has as its objectives the attainment of a liberal and humane education, the formation of men and women dedicated to the art of teaching and knowledgeable of its sciences, and a sound preparation in fields or areas of learning applicable to the curriculum of the elementary and secondary school and adult education.
+Physical Education and Recreation: Joseph T. Page, Ph.D., Chairperson formation of men and women dedicated to the art of teaching and knowledgeable of its sciences, and a sound preparation in fields or areas of learning applicable to the curriculum of the elementary and secondary school and adult education.